Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

   Module or plugin from which the attribute set is created.

 - *ID*
-  Product type identification number.
+  Attribute set identification number.
 The ID number is automatically assigned by the system.

 - *Modified on*
   Date and time of the last modification.